denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 Warning: If you generate the "full" Excel report (`-f excel:full`) after generating the "filtered" one (only `-f excel`), the first one will be overwritten by the second one, as they share the same name `ACDC2019-Nat-optanalyses-report.xlsx` (but not a big deal, as `-f excel:full` is probably useless).

-Notes: When filters are availables in `-p acdc-2019-nat-ds-params.py`, using `excel:full` as a report specifier prevents the "filtered" sheets (1 for each filter) to be generated ; with simply `excel`, you'll get both types of report in the same workbook: the filtered one (1 sheet for each filter) + the full one (`synthesis` and `details` sheets).
+Notes: When filters are available in `-p acdc-2019-nat-ds-params.py`, using `excel:full` as a report specifier prevents the "filtered" sheets (1 for each filter) to be generated ; with simply `excel`, you'll get both types of report in the same workbook: the filtered one (1 sheet for each filter) + the full one (`synthesis` and `details` sheets).

 As for the HTML report `ACDC2019-Nat-optanalyses-report.html`, it shows the same structure and organisation as a filtered report (for 1 filter), but the tables display 1 row per run analysis **among all of them** (might result quite big a report !), rather than 1 row per **retained** analysis after filtering (the N best ones); here also, the analysis results are grouped by sample and sorted by descending combined quality indicator (Qual Bal 3 here).